atsmacode/aye-poker/README.md

 # Quick Start (Docker)

-1. Run `dev/docker`
+1. Run `mac/docker` or `linux/docker` for your OS
-2. Run `dev/dockerdb`
     * Docker will provide a link to the app where you can register & login.
 Something like: http://localhost:8000
-3. Now you're ready to play:
+2. Now you're ready to play:
     * Open at least 2 private browser tabs
     * Register an account in each session and log in
     * Click the 'Play Now' button